<< .. Go to : : Home : : Exercise 1 : : Demo 1A : : Demo 1B : : Demo 1C : : Demo 1D : : TAGS : : All Class Demos .. >>

-Exercise 1 Demo: Part B : Block Elements
+Exercise 1 Demo: Part B : Using Block Elements

 Block Elements start a new line, with a space above and below them.
 They control whole sections, or blocks of your page.
-These elements include the paragraph tag, the DIV tag, heading tags, blockquotes, preformatted tag, nobreak tag, and the address tag.
+These elements include the Heading elements from H1 - H6 and the P tag or paragraph element.

 <html>